rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 ownership; this is crucial for matching a reference (e.g. a value of type `&T`).

-The "Algebraic Data Types" section above described a tree datatype, and showed a program that computed the sum of the integers in a tree instance.
+The ["Algebraic Data Types" section][adts] above described a tree datatype, and showed a program that computed the sum of the integers in a tree instance.